You are viewing this site in staging mode. Click in this bar to return to normal site.

 Promoting a safer church

-The following policy was agreed by the Rector and Churchwardens, and endorsed by the Advisory Church Council on 10th June 2019.
+The following policy was agreed at the Advisory Church Council (ACC) meeting held on 21st April 2026.

 In accordance with the Church of England Safeguarding Policy our church is committed to: